abhik-b/csv-microservices/Readme.md

 - Given a task_id → return task status + results
 - Tasks are displayed based on filters
 - Build the full “frontend API” users will use later.
-- Task id page is where the task type is created
+- Task id page is where the task type (config) is created

 ### Service 2 revisit